 Asbestos Consulting Service – Advice, analysis or assistance relating to one or more of the following: asbestos inspection, asbestos risk assessment, asbestos management planning, asbestos project design or asbestos project monitoring.

-Asbestos Consulting Service Provider – Any firm corporation business or entity who or which has a valid certificate issued by the Commonwealth pursuant to 454 CMR 28.07(1) for the purpose of entering into or engaging in the business of asbestos consulting work.
+Asbestos Consulting Service Provider – Any firm corporation business or entity who or which has a valid certificate issued by the Commonwealth pursuant to 454 CMR 28.07 for the purpose of entering into or engaging in the business of asbestos consulting services.

 Asbestos Containing Material (ACM):

-Any material containing more than one percent asbestos, as determined by the methods set forth at 454 CMR 28.06(6)(a) or any other method approved or recognized by the EPA for asbestos bulk sample analysis; or
+Any material containing more than one percent asbestos, as determined by the methods set forth at 454 CMR 28.06(7) or any other method approved or recognized by the EPA for asbestos bulk sample analysis; or

 Any material designated as an asbestos-containing material by the EPA.

-Asbestos Containing Waste – Any asbestos-containing material removed during a demolition/renovation and any materials that are contaminated with ACM as a result of demolition/renovation activities, including but not limited to: asbestos waste from control devices including filters, bags or containers that previously contained asbestos, contaminated clothing, and any materials used to enclose the work area during the renovation/demolition operation.
+Asbestos Containing Waste (ACW) – means any ACM removed during a demolition or renovation project and anything contaminated with asbestos in the course of a demolition or renovation project including, but not limited to, asbestos waste from control devices including filters, bags or containers that previously contained asbestos, contaminated clothing, materials used to enclose the work area during the demolition or renovation operation, and demolition or renovation debris.

 Asbestos Contractor – Any certified firm, corporation, business or other entity who performs, engages in or otherwise works at the business of Asbestos Abatement.

-Asbestos Debris – Pieces of ACM and PACM that can be identified by color, texture, or composition, or means dust, if the dust is determined by an accredited inspector to be ACM.
+Asbestos Debris – Pieces of ACM and PACM that can be identified by color, texture, or composition, or dust, if the dust is determined by an accredited inspector to be ACM.

 Asbestos Inspector – A licensed person who identifies, assesses the condition of, or collects pre-abatement samples of asbestos-containing materials.